 - Communication – be sure to keep stories and instructions simple.
 Too many choices, complicated questions or repeatedly correcting someone with a cognitive condition can result in anger.
 Choose your battles – it doesn’t matter if Aunt Sally had a parakeet but your mom says she had a Pekinese.

-Unfortunately, depression is more common in seniors that we’d like to think.
+Unfortunately, depression and mental illness is more common in seniors that we’d like to think.

 According to WebMD, “Late-life depression affects about 6 million Americans ages 65 and older.
 But only 10% receive treatment for depression.”